-The longest path problem in DAGs with random edge lengths has been well studied in the field of VLSI design (see e.g., \cite{BCSS2008,CJ2016}).
-The time difference (signal delay) between the input and the output of each logical circuit product may be different among in mass produced semiconductor chips even though they are produced in the same line of the same design.
+The longest path problem in DAGs with random edge lengths has been well studied in the field of VLSI design (e.g., \cite{BCSS2008,CJ2016}).
+The time difference (signal delay) between the input and the output of each logical circuit product may vary among mass-produced semiconductor chips even though they are from the same line of the same design.
 The signal delay fluctuates because the signal delay of each logical gate fluctuates, which is inevitable to some extent.
-Therefore, before they start costly mass-production, the VLSI makers would like to know whether or not sufficient number of their new chips are going to perform as expected.
-To estimate the signal delay of a logical circuit, we consider the longest path length in a DAG by considering each of gates and lines as an edge and each fluctuating signal delay as a random edge length.
-Then, the signal delay in the entire circuit is given as the longest path length in the DAG.
-To model the gate delay fluctuation, we consider random edge lengths, which implies that the longest path may change according to the random edge lengths.
-To estimate how many products are going to satisfy the performance constraint, we would like to know the probability (the distribution function) that the length of the longest path is at most a certain value.
+Therefore, before they start costly mass-production, the VLSI makers would like to know whether or not a sufficient number of their new chips will perform as expected.
+To estimate the signal delay of a logical circuit, we consider the longest path length in a DAG by considering each of the gates and lines as an edge and each fluctuating signal delay as a random edge length.
+Then, the signal delay in the entire circuit is the longest path length in the DAG.
+To estimate how many products perform well, we would like to know the probability (the distribution function) that the length of the longest path is at most a given value $x$.